waveform80/picamera/docs/fov.rst

     - **Resizing**: At this point, the frame is resized to the requested output resolution (all prior stages have been performed on "full" frame data at whatever resolution the sensor is configured to produce).
-See :attr:`~PiCamera.resolution`.
+Firstly, the zoom is applied (see :attr:`~PiCamera.zoom`) and then the image is resized to the requested resolution (see :attr:`~PiCamera.resolution`).

    Some of these steps can be controlled directly (e.g. brightness, noise reduction), others can only be influenced (e.g. analog and digital gain),